Bolton, in rejecting Newsmax host’s assertion, says Trump ‘barely knew where Ukraine was’

 But Bolton, who has become a vocal critic of Trump, denied that his former boss was tough on Russia, claiming that Trump complained about any sanctions on Russian oligarchs in the United States.
 Then Bolton, who said Trump “did not” do a better job with Russia than President Biden, went one step further about Trump’s knowledge of Ukraine.

-“The fact is he barely knew where Ukraine was,” he said.
+“The fact is that he barely knew where Ukraine was,” he said.

 John Bolton pushes back on Newsmax host: "[Trump] barely knew where Ukraine was...It's just not accurate to say that Trump's behavior somehow deterred the Russians" pic.twitter.com/ICRmmeJ8C3— Jason Campbell (@JasonSCampbell) March 1, 2022